colbad2/LaunchList/README.md

 - https://nshipster.com

-## Maintenence Checks
+## Maintenance Checks
-These have been completed, but tend to creep back in if not vigilant
+These have been completed, but tend to creep back in if we are not vigilant

 - remove "import Foundation" where not needed
 - copyrights on each file
 - comment blocks everywhere
 - proper parameter/returns markup
-- exmaples of use in comments
+- examples of use in comments
 - example data for all data objects
 - check indents, spaces
 - public/private keywords